mezzio/mezzio/doc/book/cookbook/using-laminas-form-view-helpers.md

-# How can I use zend-form view helpers?
+# How can I use laminas-form view helpers?

-If you've selected zend-view as your preferred template renderer, you'll likely want to use the various view helpers available in other components, such as:
+If you've selected laminas-view as your preferred template renderer, you'll likely want to use the various view helpers available in other components, such as:

-- zend-form
+- laminas-form
-- zend-i18n
+- laminas-i18n
-- zend-navigation
+- laminas-navigation

-By default, only the view helpers directly available in zend-view are available;
+By default, only the view helpers directly available in laminas-view are available;
 how can you add the others?

-If you installed Expressive via the skeleton, the service `Zend\View\HelperPluginManager` is registered for you, and represents the helper plugin manager injected into the `PhpRenderer` instance.
+If you installed Mezzio via the skeleton, the service `Laminas\View\HelperPluginManager` is registered for you, and represents the helper plugin manager injected into the `PhpRenderer` instance.
 As such, you only need to configure this.
 The question is: where?